HumanSignal/charts/heartex/label-studio/README.md

 This chart bootstraps a [Label Studio](https://labelstud.io/) deployment on a [Kubernetes](http://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.

-This chart has been tested to work with NGINX Ingress, cert-manager.
+This chart has been tested to work with:

+- NGINX Ingress
+- cert-manager

 ## TL;DR